Dahmanjr/Liver-cancer-detection-using-DL/README.md

-# Liver-cancer-detection-using-DL
+Liver-cancer-detection-using-DL
-I usea DLmodel Res-net 50 in making this detection
+I use res-net 50 Model to detect